danfuzz/samizdat/doc/library-guide/Peg.md

 to produce tree structures per se).

 When building tokenizers, the input elements are taken to be in the form of character-as-token items.
-Each element is a token whose class tag is a single-string character (and whose value if any is irrelevant for the parsing mechanism).
+Each element is a token whose name (tag) is a single-string character (and whose value if any is irrelevant for the parsing mechanism).
 There are helper functions which take strings and automatically convert them into this form.

-When building tree parsers, the input elements are expected to be tokens per se, that is, tokens whose class tag is taken to indicate a token class.
+When building tree parsers, the input elements are expected to be tokens per se, that is, records whose name tag is taken to indicate a token type.

 The output of the functions named `$Peg::make*` are all parsing rules.
 These are all objects with a class that binds the `parse` method.
 A `parse` method